ceryshughes/CNN_Integration/README.md

 Expected warnings:
 -If you run this code on a machine without a GPU, you may get tensorflow warnings about a lack of GPU.
-These warnings are just making you aware of the lack of GPU connection and can be ignored in this case.
+These warnings are just making you aware of the lack of GPU connection and can be ignored.

 -In the data processing code(id_loader.py and sample_data_processing.py), the Dataset class may output warnings about the Autograph (used for computing gradients) and optimization; since the Autograph/gradient computation is not necessary for this preprocessing, these warnings can be ignored.

--id_loader.py uses a legacy Tensor wrapper function (py_func) from Donahue that's replaced by a slightly different function in the newer version of Tensorflow; it's low priority for me to update it right now, so there will be a warning notifying you that it's an outdated function.
+-id_loader.py uses a legacy Tensor wrapper function (py_func) from Donahue that's replaced by a slightly different function in the newer version of Tensorflow; it's low priority for me to update it right now because it's still supported, so there will be a warning notifying you that it's an outdated function.